Version 1.0.0 · RubitPay Gateway API

 Backward Compatibility

-RubitPay follows a stable API versioning policy.
-The following changes may occur at any time without incrementing the API version and are considered backward-compatible:
+The following changes may occur without incrementing the API version and are considered backward-compatible:

-- Changing the order of fields in responses
+• Changing the order of fields in responses or callbacks

 Single-Step Payment Flow

-invoice/tryto pre-calculate the invoice and retrieve any additional parameters. - If
+2. Call invoice/try to pre-calculate and retrieve any additional parameters.

 Two-Step Payment Flow

-In a two-step payment, funds are first held (blocked) and then explicitly charged or released.
-Most commonly used for bank card payments.
+Funds are first held (blocked), then explicitly charged or released.
+Commonly used for bank card payments.

-invoice/chargeto capture the held funds, orinvoice/unholdto release them. - RubitPay sends a final webhook confirming the charge or unhold result.
+5. RubitPay sends a final webhook confirming the charge or release result.

 Idempotency

-To prevent duplicate invoices, shop_order_id must be unique per shop account.
-If you submit a request with the same shop_order_id as an existing invoice, the system will return the existing invoice rather than creating a new one.
+shop_order_id must be unique per shop account.
+Submitting a request with a duplicate shop_order_id returns the existing invoice rather than creating a new one.

 invoice/try — Pre-calculate Invoice

 Retrieves additional parameters required for invoice creation.
-Use this before invoice/create or invoice/hold to determine if any extra fields are needed for the selected payment method.
+Use before invoice/create or invoice/hold to determine if extra fields are needed for the selected payment method.

 Request Parameters